Do you crave lots of sleep after stroke and worry that it’s abnormal?

-Your brain has sustained a serious injury and now it needs lots of rest in order to repair and rewire itself.
+A stroke results in serious injury to the brain, so your brain will need lots of rest in order to repair and rewire itself.

 In fact, your brain normally uses 20% of your energy, and that percentage only increases when it’s busy trying to fix itself.

-When we sleep, our brain gets a chance to clean itself up and flush out toxic molecules that build up during waking hours.
+When you sleep, your brain gets a chance to clean itself up and flush out toxic molecules that build up during waking hours.

-If we don’t get enough sleep and these toxins continue to build up in our brain, it could lead to neurodegenerative diseases like Parkinson’s and Alzheimer’s.
+If you don’t get enough sleep and these toxins continue to build up in your brain, it could lead to neurodegenerative diseases like Alzheimer’s, according to this study.